teald/porchlight/paper.md

 ## Side Effects

-Python is an object-oriented programming language, and as such the modification of objects during code execution is a foundational design of the language and how it works.
+As an object-oriented programming language, the modification of objects during code execution is a foundational design of the Python language and how it works.
 Side-effects, oversimplified here as any change to the state of any number of objects during the execution of a function, is common across various implementations and use cases.
 For example, the below function `upper_name` has 2 side-effects: the input argument `name` is given the token `is_cached`, and another external variable `name_cache` is updates.

 ```python
 name_cache = dict()